SEPTA

 For the most part, rail cars on used on interurban, elevated, and subway lines are built as either single cars or married pairs.
 Trains that operate on the Broad Street Lines are often mixed, as these are the only two lines that share tracks in the entire system.

-SEPTA Metro Broad Street/B-IV 574 on the B1
+SEPTA Metro Broad Street/B-IV 689 on Broad St Line by Dolladelphia

 1991-